nefelih/computational-fabrication/README.md

 **computational paper theater**

-#A computational paper theater inspired by Studio Ghibli watercolorbackgrounds using the Turtle Module and Processing Library.
+a computational paper theater inspired by Studio Ghibli watercolorbackgrounds using the Turtle Module and Processing Library.